·

 37#.
 Natural Hemp and Jute Tones

-The raw, brownish-tan colors of hemp and jute are essential for your flooring and organizational baskets.
-These shades provide a rugged, durable texture that feels very honest and connected to the environment.
+The raw, brownish-tan tones of hemp and jute are essential foundations for your flooring and organizational storage solutions.
+These shades provide a rugged, durable texture that feels entirely honest and deeply connected to your home’s natural environment.

-Using these natural fiber colors helps to ground the more delicate silks and linens in the room’s design.
-They are the “workhorse” colors of the Japandi palette, providing a base that is both beautiful and practical.
+Using these organic fiber colors helps to ground the more delicate silks, linens, and light wood elements in your design.
+They serve as the reliable “workhorse” colors of the Japandi palette, providing a base that is as beautiful as it is practical.

 38#.
 Soft Lilac-Grey